 A number of these projects could potentially be part-funded through the newly established European Defence Fund and at a higher rate of EU financing (30%) than that available to other collaborative projects set up with EDF funding (20%).
 However, EDF funding for PESCO projects will not be automatic.

 The conditions under which third party states may be invited to participate in individual PESCO projects currently remain under consideration.
-A Decision had been expected to be agreed, in principle, by the end of 2018.
-While the European Council on 13-14 December 2018 welcomed the progress made in implementing PESCO, the Council’s conclusions revealed nothing about the terms of third party participation, which led many to speculate that differences in opinion remain between the PESCO participating states.
+A Decision had been expected, in principle, by the end of 2018.
+However, while the European Council in December 2018 welcomed the progress made in implementing PESCO, the Council’s conclusions revealed nothing about the terms of third-party participation, which led many to speculate that differences in opinion remain between the PESCO participating states.

 Views on PESCO